Need inspiration for a baby shower? Why not throw the sweetest tea party baby shower? We’re showing you how, in 6 easy steps.

 When my mom planned my baby shower for Scarlett, she and I spent months, scouring yard sales and thrift shops for old tea cups and saucers.
 If you really keep your eyes peeled, and you’re a fan of thrifting, you can find vintage tea cups for as little as twenty cents a piece.
 Guests were thrilled to take home such a memorable keepsake, and so many of them still use their teacups to this day.

-There you have it: how to throw a tea party baby shower in 6 easy steps!
+There you have it: how to throw a tea party baby shower for that new bundle of joy in 6 easy steps!

 What are your favorite baby shower games?
 Have you ever thrown a baby shower for a mom-to-be?
 Have you had a baby shower of your own?
 What was your favorite part?